trademark vs copyright trademark vs copyright

 Definition and Purpose

 Copyright covers original works of authorship, including literature, music, and art.
 It empowers creators by granting exclusive rights to reproduce, distribute, display, or perform their work publicly.
-This protection fosters creativity by ensuring that authors can benefit economically from their creations.
+This protection fosters creativity by ensuring authors benefit economically from their creations.
 Recognized internationally, copyright laws vary by country but share common principles to balance creators’ rights and public interest.

 Examples of Copyrights